 With a Pre-Qualification letter from SunQuest Funding, LLC in hand, your Real Estate Agent will be able to demonstrate that you are a qualified and capable borrower.
 This will strongly influence the Seller and may make the difference between the Seller accepting your offer instead of an offer from someone else — even if your offer is lower!

 Count On Your SunQuest Loan Officer to help you decide on the best loan program for your specific situation and goals; this single decision can save you thousands of dollars throughout the years!
 Your SunQuest Loan Officer will teach you how to track your loan’s progress through our SPEED LOAN™ portal.
-With your permission, your SunQuest Loan Officer will update your Real Estate Agent on your New Jersey or New York home loan progress while keeping your personal financial information confidential between you and SunQuest.
+With your permission, your SunQuest Loan Officer will update your Real Estate Agent on your New Jersey home loan progress while keeping your personal financial information confidential between you and SunQuest.

 Count On Yourself to get pre-approved as early as possible.
 This will put the power of financing behind you so you can concentrate on selecting your home.
 Keep your Real Estate Agent informed about any questions or concerns as they develop.
 Keep the mortgage process moving by providing documentation and decisions as soon as reasonably possible.
 Enjoy financing your home while remaining objective throughout; make the business decisions that are best for you.

 Since SunQuest Funding specializes in New Jersey home loans, a no-obligation conversation with one of our experienced Loan Officers will help you determine if you qualify.